lovell/sharp/docs/api-operation.md

 ## flop
-Flop the image about the horizontal X axis.
+Mirror the image horizontally (left-right) about the y-axis.
 This always occurs before rotation, if any.
 The use of `flop` implies the removal of the EXIF `Orientation` tag, if any.